ericvilla/rakete/README.md

 # Rakete
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

-**Rakete** is a tool that provides you an easy way to deploy a .zip archive to a remote machine, regardless of whether it's a virtual machine on AWS or a Raspberry on your local network, and to issue commands to the remote machine once the .zip archive is uploaded.
+**Rakete** is a tool that provides you an easy way to deploy a .zip archive to a remote host and to issue commands to the remote host once the .zip archive is uploaded.

-For what concerns the upload Rakete relies on **scp**, while for the issue of one or more commands to the remote machine, it exploits **ssh**.

-The reason why I developed Rakete was to provide a tool to deploy a Rails web app (but I'm sure there are plenty of other use cases) in a quick but solid way on a remote virtual machine.
+Rakete should be run from the directory you want to compress the content of.
+Rakete uses **scp** to upload the .zip archive from the local to the remote host.
+Once the upload is completed, a preconfigured list of commands are executed on the server using a simple **ssh** session.

 ## Installation
-### Mac OS
 Download:
 ```
 curl https://raw.githubusercontent.com/ericvilla/rakete/master/rakete -o /usr/local/bin/rakete